eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 HLASM Language Support is also part of [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including extensions for language support, data editing, testing, and source code management.

-## Prerequisites

-- There are no client or server-side prerequisites for HLASM Language Support.

 ## Compatibility

 HLASM Language Support is supported on Visual Studio Code and Github Codespaces.